Svardfox/corag/README.md

 # CoRAG (Chain-of-Retrieval Augmented Generation)

-This repository is derived from the original [CoRAG repository](https://github.com/microsoft/CoRAG), which provides the training data, model, and evaluation code for the paper [Chain-of-Retrieval Augmented Generation](https://arxiv.org/abs/2501.14342).
+This repository is derived from the original [CoRAG repository](https://github.com/microsoft/CoRAG), which provides the model, inference data, and evaluation code for the paper [Chain-of-Retrieval Augmented Generation](https://arxiv.org/abs/2501.14342).

 ## Main Enhancements